Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 James Whitcomb Riley's poem, "The Old Swimmin'-Hole," belongs to the nostalgia genre of poetry that looks back fondly at one's childhood.
 It shares that theme with Dylan Thomas' "Fern Hill" and John Greenleaf Whittier's "The Barefoot Boy."

-Riley's poem features five stanzas each displaying four riming couplets for a total 40 line poem, similar to Whittier’s 102 line nostalgia piece which also featured five stanzas employing couplets.
+Riley's poem features five stanzas, each an octave and each displaying four riming couplets for a total 40-line poem, similar to Whittier’s 102-line nostalgia piece which also featured five stanzas employing couplets.
 Riley's poem uniquely features a Kentuckiana dialect, a melding of the dialects of Kentucky and Indiana.

 (Please note: The spelling, "rhyme," was introduced into English by Dr. Samuel Johnson through an etymological error.
 For my explanation for using only the original form, please see "Rime vs Rhyme: An Unfortunate Error.")